MOORE404/UON-Dissertation/README.md

 ## Project Overview

 This project explores bridging the gap between virtual and real-world experiences by improving our knowledge of HCI and human factors with VR.
+This was a large user study to examine what works with fear in a VR setting

 ## Contents